-There’s no right or wrong time to start job searching.
+There’s no right or wrong time to start looking for a new job.
 However, if you’ve been made redundant the option to choose the ideal time to begin has been taken away from you.
-There is a bright side to this: your new circumstances will mean you have enough time on your hands (and hopefully assistance from an outplacement consultant) to commit to a well-managed, thorough and successful job search.
+There is a bright side to this: your new circumstances will mean you have enough time on your hands (and hopefully assistance from an outplacement consultant) to commit to a well-managed, thorough and successful job search after redundancy.

 After losing your job, you will not doubt experience a rollercoaster of emotions, from denial to vengeance.
 Give yourself time to process the situation.
 Then start thinking of solutions to the problem.